Learn how to deal with regret positively so you can get the most out of life.

 1. Lost opportunities equal new beginnings…

 We expect that the hard work that we put into a goal will result in our desired outcome.

 For example: think about that failed relationship that you put your all into.

 If we don’t know how to deal with regret in that new relationship, then we lose our motivation to try again.

-Regret in the long run can – and will – steal YOUR happiness.
+Regret, in the long run, can – and will – steal your happiness.